10XGenomics/enclone/expanded.md

 We thus conclude in this case that the clonotype is likely contaminated with many cells that are not B cells, and in fact that the entire clonotype probably arose from a single true B cell.
-Sometimes one sees examples where there appear to be a few true cells, along with others that are not.
-And sometimes one only sees only low VDJ UMI counts, likely corresponding to small fragments.
+In other examples we have looked at, we have seen cases where there appear to be a few true B cells, along with many that are not, either corresponding to other cell types or nearly empty GEMs.

 <b> Overall conclusion: illusory clonotypes are rare, and can generally be detected, either with
 the aid of a second library made from the same lot of cells, or with gene expression data. </b>